onlywhale/azure-iac/README.md

-  AZURE_AD_CLIENT_SECRET – The secret that was created as part of the Azure Service Principal AZURE_AD_TENANT_ID – The Azure AD tenant ID to where the service principal was created AZURE_SUBSCRIPTION_ID – Subscription ID of where you want to deploy the Terraform
+  AZURE_AD_CLIENT_SECRET – The secret that was created as part of the Azure Service Principal AZURE_AD_TENANT_ID – The Azure AD tenant ID to where the service principal was created AZURE_SUBSCRIPTION_ID – Subscription ID of where you want to deploy the Terraform AZURE_CREDENTIALS - Paste the whole output of JSON format
 ```

 ### Bicep